 - Failure to correctly interpret medical investigations, i.e. X-rays, ultrasounds etc

 The amount you may be awarded having filed a hospital negligence claim, would depend on the severity of your health condition and/or injury/damages.
-As such, you must have your condition professionally assessed by an independent medical practitioner who would provide an official report that we would use in your hospital negligence claim.
+As such, you must have your condition professionally assessed by an independent medical practitioner who would provide an official report that we would use in your hospital negligence compensation claim.

 We would provide valuable legal advice and arrange for you to be examined by a local, independent medical professional who would provide a report on your condition.
 You may choose to work with us on a No Win No Fee basis which takes the financial pressure off you having to find the funds to pay for much needed legal advice associated with personal injury claims.